liammagee/sub-zero/synthesis_all_the_content-with-file-number.md

 **Notes to self: Maintain a reflexive lens—how does my position influence my understanding?
 Strive for inclusivity and authenticity in conversations about technology, acknowledging the complexities at play.**

-# Article title: Pope Francis to weigh in on 'ethical' AI at G7 summit
+Article 8:# Article title: Pope Francis to weigh in on 'ethical' AI at G7 summit

 ### Notes 1: